eCommerce definition | 7 Types of eCommerce businesses 2023

 eCommerce affects economic variables and growth rates.
 It leads to higher wages, higher standards of living for individuals, structuring markets, expanding marketing, increasing sales and exports, and thus increasing production and growth rates.
-The use of modern technological means of a trade by states increases the strength of their economy and its growth, and this is beneficial to the social, health, and education sectors, because of the use of modern technological means in the dealings, and under the electronic commerce, it is possible to develop products under its electronic nature, which increases sales and Increases corporate profits.
+The use of modern technological means of trade by states increases the strength of their economy and its growth, and this is beneficial to the social, health, and education sectors.
+Because of the use of modern technological means in dealings, and under electronic commerce, it is possible to develop products under its electronic nature, which increases sales and corporate profits.

 What is eCommerce?